 If you notice symptoms like these, your teen needs to be checked by a doctor right away.
-That's especially true if anyone on either side of his family has had schizophrenia.
+That's especially true if anyone on either side of their family has had schizophrenia.

-The doctor will ask your teen questions about his thinking and behavior, possibly perform a brief physical exam, and give him blood or urine tests to make sure there isn't another medical condition or drug abuse problem that’s to blame.
+The doctor will ask your teen questions about their thinking and behavior, possibly perform a brief physical exam, and give them blood or urine tests to make sure there isn't another medical condition or drug abuse problem that’s to blame.

 For a schizophrenia diagnosis, the symptoms have to last for at least 6 months and don’t seem to be due to another medical or psychiatric condition.
 Sometimes it takes longer than 6 months to make a confident diagnosis, based on how symptoms appear over time.

 If your teen has the condition, a combination of treatments may work best.
 These might include medication and individual and family therapy.